arangodb/oskar/README.md

  - this should unblock the workers I/O threads, and they should exit.
  - the `waitpid()` on `testing.js` should exit, I/O threads should be joined, results should be passed up to the main thread.
  - so the workers still have a slugish interpretation of the *deadline*, giving them the chance to collect as much knowledge about the test execution as posible.
- - meanwhile the main thread has a *fixed* deadline: 5 minutes after the `TESTSUITE_TIMEOUT` is reached.
+ - meanwhile the main thread has a *fixed* deadline: 5 minutes after the `TIMELIMIT` is reached.
  - if not all workers have indicated their exit before this final deadline:
    - the main thread will start killing any subprocesses of itself which it finds.
    - after this wait another 20s, to see whether the workers may have been unblocked by the killing